pkamb/PowerKey/index.md

 ### What if I need to press the power key?
 You can still prompt the system `[Restart | Sleep | Cancel | Shut Down]` pop-up by pressing `Fn + Power`.
 This app does not change the power key's function when modifier keys are held.

+### Support
+If you have any problems or suggestions, [contact me via github](https://github.com/pkamb/PowerKey/issues).